pablodaniel99/faceDetectionVideo/README.md

 known_face_names = []	   # ref_id of all faces
 ```

-#### Afther that, we will create the object to record the faces on camera and the sum of variables needed to process the information:
+#### Afther that, we will create the object to record the faces on camera and the sum of variables needed to process the information:  <a name="recognizesecond"></a>

 ````python